-Renegade PRO GTX Mid
+Renegade GTX Mid

 Backpacking or trekking boots are made to withstand multiple days of back-to-back use while carrying heavy loads.
 These boots are going to be durable, dependable, taller than hiking boots and a bit stiffer too.
 Generally, backpacking boots are the burliest of the three as they are made to withstand all kinds of terrain and weather conditions.

 Who should buy backpacking boots?